 The outer ring of the Wheel of Health illuminates the importance of prevention and intervention, and the synergy created as we work with conventional and complementary health practitioners and try different approaches.

 Take a moment to consider each of the areas on the wheel, starting with you at the center.
 Focus on each category around the wheel, thinking about where you are now in that area and where you’d like to be in the future.

 What are your areas of weakness?
 What areas do you consider to be strengths?

-Because our health is dynamic and ever changing, we can return to the Wheel of Health as needed to reassess weaknesses and strengths and to choose an area of focus.
+Because our health is dynamic and ever changing, we can return to the Wheel of Health as needed to reassess weaknesses and strengths and to choose a new area of focus.

-The Wheel of Health is where the process of integrative health coaching begins.
+The Wheel of Health is a tool for beginning the process of integrative health coaching.
 If you’d like to explore a certain area of weakness more fully or discuss whether individual coaching may benefit you, please contact me to set up a complementary phone consultation.

 Welcome!
 I’m Amy, an integrative health coach, offering grace and space for a healthier you.
 This article appeared as Step 5 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
 You can read any post in the series here, and if you’d like to receive my letters and updates, you’re invited to subscribe at this link.